scil/MtHamlMore/README.md

 1. no change to MtHaml

 2. place some variables at Enviroment::options.
 Maybe better at Root of Tree,but Rule 1 would be destroyed.
-    1. code: MtHaml\Snip\Environment::construct
+    1. code: MtHaml\More\Environment::construct
-    2. haml file name also be placed in Enviroment::options, so it's easy to track the process of calling snip, see MtHaml\Snip\NodeVisitor\PhpRenderer::options['filename']
+    2. haml file name also be placed in Enviroment::options, so it's easy to track the process of calling snip, see MtHaml\More\NodeVisitor\PhpRenderer::options['filename']
     3. how to access Environment object?
         1. use $this->env in Parser ( add attribute $env )
         2. use $this->env in Renderer ( availabel at MtHaml)
         3. SnipCaller::getEnv().
 Environment obj is attached with SnipCaller to make sure snip parsed using right use files.
-            see: test/MtHaml/Snip/Tests/fixtures/environment/4.3.use snip from other snip file 2.test
+            see: test/MtHaml/More/Tests/fixtures/environment/4.3.use snip from other snip file 2.test
         4. no formal way to access Environment in Visitor except Renderer, you can use $GLOBAL to access an Environment object when debugging.

 3. there's one except, MtHaml is hacked using composer.json only for whitespace removel (flag < and >).